What Exactly Is Kefir? Here Are The Benefits + How To Make It At Home

 Kefir versus yogurt.

-Both yogurt and kefir are fermented foods that are high in probiotics.
+Both yogurt and kefir are fermented foods that are high in probiotics5.
 These beneficial bacteria have been proved to reduce risks of metabolic diseases, heart disease, and support weight management.
 Though they're both rich in probiotics, kefir has a larger range of the beneficial Lactobacillus bacteria.

 In terms of flavor, registered dietitian Ali Miller, R.D., L.D., CDE, tells us plain dairy kefir is relatively similar to the tang of non-strained plain yogurt.
 Both yogurt and kefir come in fruit-flavored varieties, but those may contain added or excess sugar.